samuelarogbonlo/ethereum-k8s/README.md

 - **Production Ready**: Security configurations, resource management, and high availability options
 - **Web3 Support**: Optimized for serving dApps and supporting blockchain applications

-## Components

-### Execution Client (Geth)

-Go Ethereum (Geth) is deployed as a StatefulSet with persistent storage for the blockchain data.
-Key features:

-- Configured for optimal RPC and P2P connectivity
-- Persistent volume setup for chain data and state
-- Resource requests and limits properly sized for production use
-- Service exposures for JSON-RPC and WebSocket endpoints
-- JWT authentication for secure communication with the consensus client

-### Consensus Client (Lighthouse)

-Lighthouse is a high-performance consensus client for Ethereum, deployed with:

-- Beacon node configured for the Ethereum Proof of Stake network
-- Secure connection to the execution client via JWT
-- Optimized peer discovery and sync settings
-- Persistent storage for beacon chain data

-### Monitoring Stack

-The monitoring setup includes:

-- **Prometheus**: Collects metrics from Geth, Lighthouse, and node-exporter
-- **Grafana**: Pre-configured dashboards for:
-  - Blockchain sync status and progress
-  - Peer connectivity and network health
-  - System resource utilization (CPU, memory, disk I/O)
-  - Client-specific metrics for both Geth and Lighthouse
-- **Node Exporter**: Collects host-level metrics including disk I/O performance

 ## Prerequisites

 - Kubernetes cluster (v1.23+)